ET-Technologies/Computer-Pointer-Controller/README.md

 The following results were obtained when testing with the demo video file:

 ## Results
-The shortest model loading time was with FP32 (361) and the longest with INT8 models (582).
-The total inference time was nearly the same with all three precisions levels.
+I ran the test on Linux with a Core i5 CPU.
+In my test scenario, the FP32 was the best choice.
+It had the lowest load time and the total inference time was nearly the same with all levels of precision.
+However, in general, one could say that the lower the precision, the faster the loading time, the shorter the inference time and the worse the accuracy.
+This was not the case in my test scenario.
+However, since I tested the application with the demo video feed, it was unable to test the accuracy.

 ### Model load time ***FP32***